sidnair1358/Ecommerce-Website/README.md

 ## Ecommerce Website

-I have created a simple ecommerce website using the mock api.
+I have created a simple ecommerce website using a mock api.
 The website displays a list of categories on the landing page below the fold and has links to selected categories in the navbar.
 You can click through to a specific category and reach a products page per category.

 Within the products page you can select a product by clicking on it and this should take you to the product details page.